-&lt;sup>1 If you cannot be present for an exam you must contact the instructor as soon as possible before the exam date.
+1 If you cannot be present for an exam you must contact the instructor as soon as possible before the exam date.
 Medical reasons must be supported by a statement that test performance would be affected, with the physician's name, address, and phone number included in the statement.
 Non-medical reasons must also be supported by appropriate documentation.
 Failure to notify the instructor prior to the exam will result in a mark of zero.

-The book to be reviewed is In Cold Blood by Truman Capote.
-It is the first well-known true-crime story.
-Apart from its literary qualities, the book provides a good illustration of some of the concepts covered in the lectures.
-The review should be no longer than 1,500 words (excluding title page, reference list, and appendices) and should be submitted to the instructor in class on or before November 17, 2008.
+the concepts covered in the lectures.
+The review should be no longer than 1,500 words (excluding title page, reference list, and appendices) and should be submitted to the instructor in class on or before November 16, 2009.
 The word count should be stated at the end of the text portion of the review.
-An electronic copy must also be submitted to the instructor on or before November 17, 2008; 18:00-please use a Word readable format and attach the file to the email message rather than placing the review directly into the message, and in the subject line write Book Review.
+An electronic copy must also be submitted to the teaching assistant on or before November 16, 2009; 18:00-please use a Word readable format and attach the file to the email message rather than placing the review directly into the message, and in the subject line write Book Review.
 Reviews submitted after the deadline or containing more than 1,500 words will receive a failing mark.
 The review should reflect what you learned in this course, and not your personal feelings about the story or about crime.
 There is no need to attempt to include all that you learned in class in the review, only what you think is the most relevant information.
 Quality of exposition will be taken into account in grading the book review.

-The in-class presentation will be 10 minutes long, plus 2 minutes for questions.
+The in-class presentation will be 12 minutes long, plus a few minutes for questions.
 The goal is to give you a chance to learn about a particular topic through library research and to teach other students a synthesis of what you learned.
 A scientific (empirical) paper will be the focus of your presentation.
 The topics should be approved by the instructor at least two weeks prior to the presentations.
 Students should select team members as soon as possible.
 Assuming there are 60 students, we will organize into groups of 5 students each, for a total of 12 presentations.
 There can be only one presentation per topic.
 The instructor will provide examples of topics if necessary.
 The end-of-term exam will cover material presented by the students.